Dynamics and Shocks from H$\alpha$ Emission of Nearby Galaxy Mergers: Observations

 \subsection{Target Selection}

 Primarily, we selected binary systems of interacting galaxies with strong tidal features.
 In addition, our sample includes three coalesced systems with strong tidal features, suggesting that they have also experienced a recent major merger.
 Tidal features are one of the best indicators of a recent merger event of rotation-supported disc galaxies.
 These features would not have survived if the interacting galaxies were dispersion-supported.
-Besides, these features can be reproduced by test particle simulations \citep{Toomre:1972jia,Dubinski:1999jg}, and their shape and velocity is sensitive to the encounter parameters, so they are utilized for reconstructing encounter parameters \citep{Barnes:2009fh,Barnes:2011kb,Mortazavi:2016hv,Holincheck:2016fy}.
-However, requiring strong tidal features introduces a selection bias to our galaxy merger sample.
-A prograde merger, for which the initial angular momentum of the discs are aligned with the orbital angular momentum, makes stronger tidal effects compared to a retrograde (polar) merger ,where discs are initially anti-aligned with (perpendicular to) the orbital angular momentum.
-As a result, the prograde mergers are more likely to appear in our sample.
+Besides, these features can be reproduced by test particle simulations (\citealt{Toomre:1972jia}; \citealt{Wallin1992MassGalaxies}; \citealt{Dubinski:1999jg}), and their shape and velocity is sensitive to the encounter parameters, so they are utilized for reconstructing encounter parameters \citep{Barnes:2009fh,Barnes:2011kb,Mortazavi:2016hv,Holincheck2016GalaxyGalaxies}.

 All but one of the observed systems were in the footprint of Sloan Digital Sky Survey (SDSS \citealt{York:2000gn})\footnote{Arp 273, also known as the Rose Galaxies, is not in SDSS footprint.
 However, the Hubble space telescope (HST) image taken in 2010 resolves individual HII regions in both galaxies.}.
 We required both galaxies in each system to have SDSS spectroscopic data near the center showing \ha\ emission.
 We also required the rest of the galaxies to have blue color, so they were likely to host star-forming regions.
 This introduces another selection bias in our sample toward star-forming galaxies.